robinredX/DISSECT/readme.md

 ## Step 3.1 Run explainer

 This runs `GradientExplainer` from python package `shap` (https://shap-lrjball.readthedocs.io/en/latest/generated/shap.GradientExplainer.html).
-This allows to caculate approximated shapley values to attribute contribution of each gene in computing fractions.
+This allows to caculate approximated SHAP values to attribute contribution of each gene in computing fractions.
 It should be noted that these are approximations and may not be incorrect.
-Nonetheless, top genes per cell type based on shapley values should be enriched for specific cell types.
+Nonetheless, top genes per cell type based on SHAP values should be enriched for specific cell types.

 Run `python explain.py`

-The outputs (Expected values per celltype, Raw shapely values as a numpy pickle file and plots mean shapely values per celltype) will be stored at `shap` in the `experiment_folder`.
+The outputs (Expected values per celltype, Raw shapely values as a numpy pickle file and plots of shap values per celltype) will be stored at `shap` in the `experiment_folder`.